 Kaufman-Cranney's office is in the Conservancy's Seattle headquarters in the historic Alaska Trade Building.
 Her room is a bit of a terrarium with glass windows on three sides.
-One looks out to her staff of eight, one looks to the reception area, and one looks over the Pike Place Market toward Elliott Bay.
-On the rare wall space she has hung a poster from the Seattle Opera's production of The Ring, a souvenir from her two years fundraising in the city's arts and culture scene.
+One looks out to her staff of eight, one looks to the www.cougarquest.wsu.edu